Ecuador Reportedly Working To Remove Wikileaks Founder Julian Assange From London Embassy

 “The Government of Ecuador knows that the way to resolve this issue is for Julian Assange to leave the embassy to face justice.”

-The Ecuadorian Foreign Minister stopped short of expressly stating that the nation is on the verge of evicting Julian Assange from their embassy than the umbrella of their political asylum.
+The Ecuadorian foreign minister stopped short of expressly stating that the nation is on the verge of evicting Julian Assange from their embassy than the umbrella of their political asylum.
 This is the first time the South American nation has called for mediation for help in ridding themselves of Assange.